2024-05-07

 Step 1 – Setting up Burp Suite

-5. Choose a path and name it anything with a .der extension.
+- Choose a path and name the file with a .der extension.

-7. Note: We will use the name Burp_cert.der as an example for this tutorial.
+- We will use Burp_cert.der as the example name for this tutorial.

 Step 2 – Upload and install the Burp Suite Certificate